Assistant Professor, Anthropology

 About

-I am an anthropologist whose research and community work focuses on the experiences of people with criminal convictions in the United States.
-I examine how social inequalities are reproduced through processes of criminalization and how people navigate and resist the stigma and discrimination associated with a criminal record.
-My first book The Criminal Record Complex: Risk, Race, and the Struggle for Work in America (forthcoming with Princeton University Press) explores the convergence of policy, law, and profit driving the use of criminal background checks in hiring.
+I am an anthropologist whose research and community work focuses on the labor market experiences of people with criminal convictions in the United States.
+I focus on how prior conviction is used to limit employment opportunities, as well as how people with criminal records navigate and challenge stigma and discrimination.
+My first book The Criminal Record Complex: Risk, Race, and the Struggle for Work in America explores how a convergence of policy, law, and profit drives criminal background checks in hiring.

 Research Areas of Interest:

-criminalization, prisoner reentry, risk and governance, stigma, work, labor markets, urban ethnography, United States
+criminalization, work and labor, prison reentry, risk and governance, stigma, urban ethnography, United States

 Awards: